 - Co-author, “A Lender’s Guide to Massachusetts Foreclosures,” July 2018

-- Co-Author of the article “Condo Developers Must Understand Building Defect Claims” published in Law360, March 22, 2018
+- Co-author of “Condo Developers Must Understand Building Defect Claims” published in Law360, March 22, 2018

 - Speaker at Boston Bar Association program “Anatomy of a Deal: A Commercial Real Estate Transaction from Development to Closing”, April 24, 2017

 - Co-author of client alert on High Volatility Commercial Real Estate (HVCRE) Loans, February 9, 2016

 - Speaker at event for Boston University School of Business students on “Careers in the Real Estate Industry,” January 28, 2014

 - “Documenting Complicated Real Estate Transactions,” a chapter in Drafting Commercial Real Estate Documents (Massachusetts Continuing Legal Education), 2004, 2009, 2012 and 2015

 - Co-author, “Will the Economy Change Your Contract?,” Commercial Property News; radio interview on www.commercialpropertynews.com, April 14, 2009